Delivering Media to the Classroom

 - Editing: Computer editing via Final Cut Pro is used to trim and rearrange the shots captured during production into a story that is guided by your script.
 In addition to video, voiceovers, music, and titles can be added to your video.

-To discuss video production options for your project, send an e-mail to Digital Media Services
+To discuss video production options for your project, send an e-mail to the Helpline

 to set up an appointment